Alireza Jahanbakhsh: Style of play

 Jahanbakhsh has been compared to Iranian legend Mehdi Mahdavikia.
 In Holland, Jahanbakhsh established himself as a dangerous and pacy player.

 In several interviews Jahanbakhsh revealed his life time dream is to play in Bundesliga, although there is huge interest in him from Italian and English sides declaring that as a kid he grew up watching his idols Ali Daei, Ali Karimi and Vahid Hashemian play for Bayern Munich and Mehdi Mahdavikia for Hamburger SV.

 Outside football

 Social media

-In January 2020, Jahanbakhsh said that he posted on Instagram a photo of Iranian major general Qasem Soleimani, who was killed at the 2020 Baghdad International Airport airstrike, and that the post was taken down.
+In January 2020, Jahanbakhsh said that he posted on Instagram a photo of Iranian major general Qasem Soleimani, who was assassinated by US at the 2020 Baghdad International Airport airstrike, and that the post was taken down.

 Sponsorship

 Jahanbakhsh is outfitted by German sportswear manufacturer Adidas.